2007 NASCAR Nextel Cup Series: Joe Gibbs Racing to Toyota

-During the season rumors began to surface that Joe Gibbs Racing, owned by then-Washington Redskins coach Joe Gibbs, would be switching to the new manufacturer Toyota for the 2008 season.
+During the season rumors began to surface that Joe Gibbs Racing, owned by then-Washington Commanders coach Joe Gibbs, would be switching to the new manufacturer Toyota for the 2008 season.
 This switch would be significant for several reasons, one of them being that JGR had been allied with General Motors since its inception in 1992, first with Chevrolet then beginning in 1997 with Pontiac, then switched back to Chevrolet in 2003, a year before Pontiac left NASCAR.
 The switch to Toyota would benefit the manufacturer itself, as they would be allied with a championship-caliber team.
 As JGR loans equipment to Hall of Fame Racing, the team confirmed that they would also switch to Toyota if JGR did so.
 On September 5, the rumors were confirmed.

 Dale Jarrett announces retirement

 During the race weekend for the Bank of America 500 at Lowe's Motor Speedway, Michael Waltrip Racing held a press conference.
 During the announcement, besides the announcement of a new part-owner on Robert Kaufmann and Cal Wells being named CEO, it was revealed to the racing world that 1999 Cup champion and three-time Daytona 500 winner Dale Jarrett would retire from full-time driving following the end of the 2007 season.
 In 2008, Jarrett drove in the first five points races, then handed the No. 44 Toyota to David Reutimann for the Goody's Cool Orange 500.
-As Jarrett was the 1999 champion, entering the first five races, regardless of his previous standings, guaranteed his No. 44 in the field, as well as driving in the Budweiser Shootout and the NASCAR Sprint All-Star Race.
+As Jarrett was the 1999 champion, entering the first five races, regardless of his previous standings, guaranteed his No. 44 in the field, as well as driving in the Clash and the All-Star Race.